IsraelSistemas/rest-mssql-nodejs/README.md

 # rest-mssql-nodejs

-The purpose of this library is to simplify the use of the mssql package with only two methods.
+The purpose of this library is behave as wrap of the mssql package with only two methods to simplify it.

 # Features!